jeangjy/jeangjy.github.io/_pages/about.md

 Welcome!

-I am a Ph.D.
-Candidate in Economics at University of California, Riverside.
+I am a Ph.D. in Economics at University of California, Riverside.

 My research interests are in Health Economics, Labor Economics, and Development Economics.

-My [CV](https://jingyanguo.com/files/Jingyan_Guo_CV_May_7_2024.pdf) can be found here.
+My [CV](https://jingyanguo.com/files/Jingyan_Guo_CV_July_22_2024.pdf) can be found here.